syncfusion-content/maui-docs/MAUI/PDF-Viewer/Select-Deselect-Annotations.md

 {% endhighlight %}
 {% endtabs %}

-## Deselect an Annotation
+## Deselect an annotation

 You can deselect the selected annotation by simply tapping outside of it using touch or mouse.
 When the annotation is deselected, the selection border (selector) disappears, indicating that the annotation is deselected.

-### Deselect an Annotation Programmatically
+### Deselect an annotation programmatically

-You can deselect the annotation programmatically by providing the selected annotation instance as the parameter to `DeselectAnnotation` method.
+You can deselect the annotation programmatically by providing the selected annotation instance as the parameter to [DeselectAnnotation](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_DeselectAnnotation_Syncfusion_Maui_PdfViewer_Annotation_) method.
 The selected annotation instance may be obtained from the `AnnotationSelected` event.
 The following example shows how to deselect the selected annotation.

 {% tabs %}
 {% highlight c# %}